Student complaints and academic appeals

 There are some things we cannot deal with through the Student Complaints Procedure.
 These include:

 - A routine, first-time request for a service.
-You should submit a query through the 'Ask a Question' tab on the Student Portal (Opens in new window).
-For students at the School of Advanced Study, please submit an enquiry to the Registry.
+You should submit a query through the Enquiry Hub.

 - A request for information or an explanation of policy or practice.
-You should submit a query through the 'Ask a Question' tab on the Student Portal (Opens in new window).
+You should submit a query through the Enquiry Hub.

 - A request under Freedom of Information or Data Protection legislation.
 Please visit the relevant pages on the University website.